toantranct94/bank-reconciliation-system/README.md

 #### Principle & Practices

-- Deploy Nginx as an API Gateway
+- Deploy Nginx as an API Gateway & Load balancer

+- Replicate each service to 3 instances

 - Use Docker to containerize the services